Date of Last Review: 5 December 2024

 ABOUT US

 PIF is a not-for-profit trade association representing members in the payments and fintech sectors, formed in 2007 to support the entry and growth of new payments solutions and fintech.
-Our mission is to support and champion innovation in payments, and push for best outcomes from legislative proposals that foster innovation and competition in payments, whilst protecting the interests of consumers.
-Our vision is that PIF’s work inspires legitimate confidence in the sector.
+Our mission is to promote safe, sustainable innovation in payments that balances the interests of industry, regulators and consumers.

 OUR SUPPLY CHAIN